ontop/ontop-website/guide/advanced/mapping-language.md

 :A_Game_of_Thrones :title "A Game of Thrones"@en-US, "Il Trono di Spade"@it .
 ```

-## Meta mappings
+## Meta-mapping

-Meta Mappings are syntactically the same as normal mappings but they allow users to put variables in the target of mappings without restriction.
+Meta-mapping assertions are syntactically the same as normal assertions but they allow users to put variables in the targets without restriction.
 This implies that class and property names can be constructed dynamically from the database.

 _Example_.
-Consider the following mappings:
+Consider the following mapping assertions:

 ```
 mappingId	mapping1